13 Weeks • 16 College Credits

 CORE SEMESTER ABROAD PROGRAM COMPONENTS

 In afternoons, students participate in seminars that are related to the topic that they’re working on in the morning.
-So if they’re working on farms in the morning, in the afternoons they’re doing readings, watching movies and having discussion related to that.
+For example, if students are working on farms in the morning, they are doing readings and having discussions related to their field experience in the afternoons.

 Mentorship & Support